Frankish Bow Brooch Replica

 Early Medieval bow brooch

 07 Fi BueFrank Beautiful replica of a Frankish radiate head fibula from the Merovingian period of the 6th - 7th century.
-Bronze and silver plated.
+Bronze, silver-plated or 925 silver.
 7 x 4 cm.

 Details